CIT Definition of Terms

 Note: International Students in the context of this policy is limited only to those students subject to the ESOS Act, that is, on a student visa.
 International Students more generally refers to the total population of students who are not Australian Citizens and do not have permanent resident status.

-For students enrolled in eligible FEE-HELP/VET Student Loan programs the invoice due date for student fees will be the programs census date.
+For students enrolled in eligible FEE-HELP/VET Student Loan Courses the invoice due date for student fees will be the Courses census date.

 A student is liable to CIT for the fees associated with their enrolment unless they withdraw in writing, transfer the liability of the fees on to a third party (sponsored) or apply for FEE-HELP/VET FEE-HELP before their invoice due date.

 |An undertaking carried on by two or more parties other than in a partnership.

 |This service includes maintenance of the digital learning repository (eLR), training CIT staff in using the eLR, moderating resources to meet copyright obligations.

 |A learning space may be formal or informal, physical or virtual (online).
 Informal learning spaces on campus (often referred to as Learning Commons) are student focussed spaces where students study, collaborate, socialise, access and interact with resources and technology, and access services that support their learning and research, such as library and information services and educational support services.

 |A statutory provision which obliges publishers to deposit copies of their publications in libraries in the country in which they are published.
 Under the Copyright Act 1968.

 |A person who is an Australian or New Zealand citizen, a permanent Australian resident or holder of an Australian permanent resident humanitarian visa (see Procedure 1 for Approved list of Identification documents).

 |Major & Minor Excursions